-Chad Enright, Prosecutor - The Prosecutor is charged with trying all felonies and misdemeanors in Kitsap County, advising and representing all County elected officials and departments.
-In addition, the Prosecutor provides legal advice to all county law enforcement agencies, establishes and enforces child support obligations, and provides witness assistance services.
+Chad M. Enright, Prosecutor

+The Prosecutor is charged with trying all felonies and misdemeanors in Kitsap County, as well as to advise and represent all County elected officials and departments.
+In addition, the Prosecutor provides legal advice to all county law enforcement agencies, establish and enforce child support obligations, and provide witness assistance services.